 Director of Marketing at Wisr

 As Wisr’s Director of Marketing, Anna oversees the company’s digital and in-person marketing strategy.
 This includes programming design and coordination of the HIGHER summit series and Wisr Academy learning hub.

 Prior to joining Wisr, Anna worked in Deloitte Consulting’s Human Capital practice.
 In her work as a human capital consultant, Anna focused on guiding her Fortune 500 clients - and their people - through transformational change.
 Whether managing enterprise communications, redesigning organizational structures, or developing culture and engagement workshops, her priority has always been to create space for people to be their best at work.

 The summit will take place on August 27, 2019 from 8:30 AM to 4:00 PM in Toledo, OH.
-Please stay tuned as more details about the event venue are released.
+We'll gather at The Summit Conference Center in downtown Toledo.

 We provide all the materials you'll need in addition to a light breakfast, a catered luncheon, and an afternoon snack.
 Gluten free, vegetarian, and vegan options will be available.